This article is part of a larger series on CRM.

 - Timeline: Identify the duration you want to measure your sales status—the most ideal duration is a month-to-month basis so that’s it’s easy to spot trends and track your monthly sales progress.

 - Revenue projection: Based on the total amount in your deals tab, this column auto-calculates the amount for each deal stage using the data referencing formula.
-It shows you a quick summary of the status of your sales outreach and projected revenues for each month and deal stages.
+It shows you a quick summary of the status of your sales outreach and projected revenue for each month and deal stage.

 4. Configure Simple Sales Formulas & Automations

 After naming the columns in your various tabs, it’s time to add automation functions to make your data work together to create a working CRM system.
 Below are some samples of simple functions that you can add to your spreadsheets:

 Conditional formatting allows you to create rules based on the information in a cell.
 For example, you can set up a rule that turns the cell background red if the date in the “Last Contact” column is more than four weeks ago, alerting you that you need to reach out to that lead.
 Google has instructions on conditional formatting in Google Sheets.